All Episodes

 I can do it, but you can't.

-And unfortunately we have a lot too many black Americans believing in that.
+And unfortunately, we have a lot too many black Americans believing in that.

-Let's have it in a very friendly, respectful way, and we win if we do it that way, because facts are on our side.
+And we win if we do it that way because facts are on our side.

 What's your reaction?

-You know, I I don't understand.
+You know, I don't know.

 Well, you can't twerk in the NFL.

-Uh are they not all violations of free speech?
+Are they not all violations of free speech?

-Uh he wasn't allowed to do that.
+He wasn't allowed to do that.

-Players look at RG3, who I I just happen to be the biggest fan of, and I thought he was one of the most amazing, talented, gifted players ever.
+Players look at RG3, who I just happen to be the biggest fan of, and I thought he was one of the most amazing, talented, gifted players ever.

 I'll let Burgess respond.

-Guess what's gonna happen?
+Guess what's going to happen?

 I come back to my desk.